Dilsv/Interactivelearning/README.md

 I also tested my website in Google and Safari to ensure that my website worked on most browsers without any issues.

-### Known bugs and fixes

-While constructing this project, I employed Google Chrome Developer Tools, referred to W3 Schools and Stack Overflow, and utilized JSHint for troubleshooting styling and alignment issues.
-This tool promptly identified elements requiring modification, enabling me to observe the immediate effects of the changes.
-Additionally, the 'console.log()' function proved beneficial for verifying the accurate invocation of my functions and ensuring the correct information was displayed.
+During the development of this project, I utilized Google Chrome Developer Tools, consulted W3 Schools and Stack Overflow for reference, and employed JSHint to address styling and alignment issues.
+JSHint efficiently pinpointed elements in need of adjustment, allowing me to instantly observe the effects of the changes.
+Moreover, the 'console.log()' function played a crucial role in confirming the proper invocation of my functions and ensuring accurate information display.

 I tested the quizzes functionality by 'playing' it myself, to ensure the user experience was positive and that everything was working as it should.